top of page

 IF MONA LISA WERE NEVER DISCOVERED

-Commercial Galleries do a great job of protecting their stable of contemporary artists and their monopoly on the elite art market and, fair enough, they work hard at that and take a lot of risk.
-After my experience in that arena I decided to paint my rendition of the Mona Lisa as an artist "self portrait" to be entered in the 2025 Archibald Prize at the Art Gallery of NSW under the watchful eye of those dictating art trends in the Sydney art scene.
+Commercial Galleries do a great job of protecting their stable of contemporary artists and their monopoly on the elite art market, and fair enough, they work hard to promote their team, and they have stockrooms full of last century art.
+After my experience in that arena, I decided to paint my rendition of the Mona Lisa as an artist "self-portrait" to be entered in the 2025 Archibald Prize at the Art Gallery of NSW under the watchful eye of those dictating contemporary art trends.

 What you are viewing is a 53cm x 77cm oil painting on canvas with artist hand made black and gold protector frame.
 The artwork is not for sale unless I become famous and then you can buy it at Christie's in New York City for something less than the value of the real Mona Lisa at $900 million.
-If you desperately want a copy; A1 Posters are available in a variety of finishes delivered at cost price in a crush proof cylinder.
+If you desperately want someone else to carry your pain so you can get on with life; A1 Posters are available delivered directly from the Poster Factory at cost price in a crush proof cylinder.

 bottom of page